eduardomanrique/rxjava_fileprocessor/README.md

   ordered by date, they are firstly ordered by instrument name.

 ### Global filters
-  To create global filters implement the interface com.eduardomanrique.tsrd.datasource.Filter.
+  To create global filters implement the interface com.eduardomanrique.tsrd.datasource.Filter and be annotated with
+@Component from spring.
 Spring will automatically add to the processes.
 The filter will be applied before sending to algorithms.
 There is one global filter:

   -com.eduardomanrique.tsrd.preprocessors.BusinessDaysFilter: Filter business days.

 ### Global modifiers
-  To create a modifier implement the interface com.eduardomanrique.tsrd.datasource.Modifier.
+  To create a modifier implement the interface com.eduardomanrique.tsrd.datasource.Modifier and be annotated with
+@Component from spring.
 Spring will automatically add the modifier to the processes.
 The modifier will run on a map function and is able to change the events.
 As the events are immutable, if needed a new event must be created from the old one.
 There is one modifier:

   -com.eduardomanrique.tsrd.preprocessors.PriceModifier: This modifiers tries to get a record from instrument_price_modifier table and if found, changes the instrument by multiplying its value by the multiplier column.

+### The processing framework
+  On the package com.eduardomanrique.tsrd.datasource we have the classes responsible for processing the files.
+  We have the following classes:

+  -Algorithm: Interface to be implemented by algorithms.

+  -Modifier: Interface to be implemented by global modifiers.

+  -Filter: Interface to be implemented by global filters.

+  -DirectorySource: Class responsible for managing the source and destination folders

+  -TsrdEvent: Represents a line of a file.
+Has instrument name, date and value.

+  -FileIterable: An Iterable class that reads a file line by line, returning for each line a TsrdEvent.

+  -EventEmmiter: This is the orchestration class.
+It is responsible for watching the source dir for new files to process.
+  When a new file is added to process, the EventEmitter object creates a FileIterable from this file, cretes an rx.Observable from this iterable applies the global filtes, then applies the global modifiers and then add the algorithms.
+  When the file is done, moves the file to destination folder.

 ### Project structure

 #### Main source (src/main/java):